 Use a zip-top plastic bag for a pencil case

 For super cheap school supplies, think outside the school supply aisle.
 Punch three holes in the bottom of the plastic bag, and use it inside a three-ring binder to keep pens and pencils in place.
-These are the 7 funniest test answers from kids that will be sure to make your laugh.

 Swap the pre-sharpened pencils for unsharpened ones

 You’ll pay a premium for the ones that already come sharpened—and if you’ve already splurged on a high-quality sharpener, you’ll be able to get a whole box of pencils pointy in no time flat.